joshalbrecht/memdam/README.md

 Responsible for writing [Events](https://github.com/joshalbrecht/memdam/) to the [Archive](https://github.com/joshalbrecht/memdam/).

-[Collectors](https://github.com/joshalbrecht/memdam/) are *write-only* programs that generate [Events] for a particular set of [Namespaces](https://github.com/joshalbrecht/memdam/) from some other device or service.
+[Collectors](https://github.com/joshalbrecht/memdam/) are *write-only* programs that generate [Events](https://github.com/joshalbrecht/memdam/) for a particular set of [Namespaces](https://github.com/joshalbrecht/memdam/) from some other device or service.
 Generally, [Collectors](https://github.com/joshalbrecht/memdam/) should be grouped so that data that is requested/recorded together is within the same [Collector](https://github.com/joshalbrecht/memdam/).
 There can be multiple instances of the same collector if you want different [Namespaces](https://github.com/joshalbrecht/memdam/) to be collected at different intervals (ex: if downloading from Google Takeout, you may wish to synchronize all of your youtube videos once per month because it is a lot of data, but synchronize your chats every day because it isn't much data)

-There are three main types of [Collectors](https://github.com/joshalbrecht/memdam/):
+There are four main types of [Collectors](https://github.com/joshalbrecht/memdam/):

-1. *Historical*.
+1. **Historical**.
 These run once for a set of data, and then they are done.
-2. *Samplers*.
+2. **Samplers**.
 These run at a fixed interval, and query the current values of some external device or service.
 This current value is recorded.
-Note that data for one of these [Collectors] is only recorded while the [Collector] is running (however, they are much simpler to write).
+Note that data for one of these [Collectors](https://github.com/joshalbrecht/memdam/) is only recorded while the [Collector](https://github.com/joshalbrecht/memdam/) is running (however, they are much simpler to write).
 These are great for things like location, heart rate, mood, current window title, etc.
-3. *Synchronizers*.
+3. **Synchronizers**.
 These run at a fixed interval, and query the external device or service for its full state, then record any differences from the last run.
-These are more complicated to write because they must maintain some state about what [Events] have already been recorded (typically a date of last synchronization, or a set of unique ids), but they can be very useful.
+These are more complicated to write because they must maintain some state about what [Events](https://github.com/joshalbrecht/memdam/) have already been recorded (typically a date of last synchronization, or a set of unique ids), but they can be very useful.
 These are great for things like email, facebook messages, flickr, other web services, etc.

 ### Displays

+Responsible for displaying [Events](https://github.com/joshalbrecht/memdam/) in a way that makes it easy to answer particular questions.

+This is currently the part of the system with the least design so far.

+Tenatively, I think there are three main displays required:

+1. **Timeline Display**.
+All Events should be able to be displayed in columns (or rows), sorted by date, and for convenient viewing.
+This is at the very least required for debugging, and also would probably just look cool and be fun to play with.
+2. **Search Display**.
+All Events should be searchable.
+Whether this search functionality is built on top of the Timeline View, or whether the results come back in their own Display is still undecided.
+3. **Widget Display**.
+This encompasses all other displays.
+There will probably be generic widgets (ex: display the last X days of data from Y as a Z graph), as well as more specialized widgets (ex: calculate a single number for today's "productivity score" based on a variety of data sources)

+My current thought is that we will have a variety of displays, depending on which particular information you are interested in.
+Examples include charts, lists of notifications, and other simple diplays for a dashboard.

+There is also (I think) a need for a unified method of inspecting all data.
+A sort of "time

 ## Event Data Model

 ## Namespaces

+## Future:

+There are plenty of interesting things to add in the future, including:

+- Filters: transform or limit the information from a given collector.
+Ex: if taking snapshots from a webcam, ignore any that have not changed very much.
+Ex: if taking periodic screenshots, run some OCR on the resulting image to extract the visible text and store that as well.

+- Triggers: check for a certain condition (ex: more than $X spent at restaurants in the past 30 days according to mint.com) and perform a certain action (ex: send an email telling you to stop eating out so much)